warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 <samp>VHA ground state and true ground state have an overlap of 0.942</samp>

 94.2% overlap is okay, but we didn't improve our initial state overlap at all...

-## Reducing the Trotter error {#Trotter}

-- point out how adiabatic evolution shows Trotter error is the problem

 # Uncovering magnetism from the Hubbard model {#magnetism}